Likely One Of The BEST Video Tutorials On Modular Home Pricing I've Seen... BUT IT IS DATED!

 | Example of $145/SF Home||Example of $200/SF Home (Award Winning Haven Home shown)|

-same time, it may be possible to build a larger colonial of 3,000SF for less (like $105/SF).
-We've found that by building out basement and attic spaces we can increase the livable space while simultaneously reducing the cost/SF.
+Every home, every project, is unique, which is why we call ourselves Custom Home Builders.
+From a budget saving standpoint, we've found that by building out basement and attic spaces we can increase the livable space while simultaneously reducing the cost/SF.
 Use

 the figures above as guidelines only.
 Contact us for a preliminary estimate of the modular home you want to build based on your specific needs.
 BUT, you must be specific!